Child care worker with little kids.

 529 college savings plan

 If you'd like to invest more toward your child's education, consider a 529 savings plan for qualified higher education expenses.
-Depending on the 529 plan you choose, it could be used in primary or secondary school as well.
+Depending on the 529 plan you choose, in certain states it could be used in primary or secondary school as well.
 Even if you don't contribute the maximum amount allowed by your state, it's a good idea to save smaller amounts every month or every paycheck.

 A quality education may be one of the most important factors in determining your child's future.
 It's never too early to begin saving, and dedicating funds you previously used for child care may be a great way to start.